Call to undefined function

 Description

-This happens when calling a function that is not defined.
+This error appears when calling a function that is not defined.

-There should be a function definition in the code, and that function must be included in the code before its call.
+There should be a function definition in the code, and that definition must be included in the code before it is called.
+The presence of a function may be tested with the function_exists() function.

 The function might be defined in a different namespace, or its import might be missing.